 Correlational research design was adopted for the study.
-The study was conducted in Akwa Ibom State.
-The population of the study comprised all teachers in technical schools in the state.
-Simple random sampling technique was used in selecting 150 technical school teachers in Akwa Ibom State that constituted the sample size used for the study.
-The Instrument used in this study for data collection was a questionnaire titled: "Motivation and Teachers' Job Performance Questionnaire (MTJPQ)".
-Face and content validation of the instrument was carried out by an expert in test, measurement and evaluation to ensure that the instrument had the accuracy, appropriateness and completeness for the study under consideration.
-The reliability coefficient obtained was 0.80 and this was high enough to justify the use of the instrument.
-The researcher subjected the data generated for this study to appropriate statistical techniques such as Pearson Product Moment Correlation analysis.
+The study was conducted in Uyo Local Government Area.
+The population of the study comprised all teachers in technical schools.
+A simple random sampling technique was used to sample 150 technical school teachers in Uyo Local Government Area, which comprised the sample size used for the study.
+The instrument used in this study for data collection was a questionnaire titled "Motivation and Teachers' Job Performance Questionnaire (MTJPQ)".
+Face and content validation of the instrument was carried out by an expert in test, measurement, and evaluation to ensure that the instrument had the accuracy, appropriateness, and completeness for the study under consideration.
+The reliability coefficient obtained was 0.80, and this was high enough to justify the use of the instrument.
+The researcher subjected the data generated for this study to appropriate statistical technique such as Pearson Product Moment Correlation analysis.
 The test for significance was done at 0.05 alpha levels.